Skip to content

 Texas Accessibility Standards

-Understanding & Applying Texas Accessibility Standards
+Understanding Texas Accessibility Requirements

-This course is an overview of TDLR, the state statute and rules, comparison of the Federal ADA and standards applicable to the design, construction, and alteration of building/facilities.
-This course is also an overview of the 2012 TAS applied to common situations encountered in real life.
-This course can be used for the one hour of self-reported barrier free AIA CEU requirements for Architects and 8 hours of RAS CEUs.
-Non-RAS are welcome.
+This course is an overview of the 2012 TAS applied to common situations which are encountered in real life.
+This course can be used for the one hour of self-reported barrier free AIA CEU requirements for Architects and 4-hours of RAS CEU’s.
+Non-RAS’s are welcome.

 Instructors: Marsha Godeaux & Jonathan Sparks – Texas Department of Licensing and Regulation